yang-dongxu/cell-eval/README.md

 ## Description

-This package provides evaluation metrics for single-cell perturbation predictions that can be used to assess the accuracy of predictions.
-It is meant to be used either as a command-line tool or as a Python module.
+This package provides a comprehensive suite of metrics for evaluating the performance of models that predict cellular responses to perturbations at the single-cell level.
+It can be used either as a command-line tool or as a Python module.

 ## Installation